 Homemade Gnat Repellent

-In a 16 oz glass spray bottle, add 1 teaspoon of pure vanilla extract and 10 drops each of citronella, peppermint, and lemongrass essential.
+In a 16 oz glass spray bottle, add 1 teaspoon of pure vanilla extract and 10 drops each of citronella, peppermint, and lemongrass essential oil.
 Top off with water and shake well.

 Each of the oils in this recipe will work just fine on its own if you don’t have all 3 of the essential oils.

-Mist over top of your clothing to keep bugs off yourself.
+Mist over the top of your clothing to keep bugs off yourself.

 Spray your chicken coop to discourage gnats from entering.
 However, take care not to get the spray on the chickens, especially around the head or eyes.